open-data-toronto/docker-local-environment/scripts/README.md

 3. *docker_ckan_storage*: filestore (i.e. where dataset resources are stored)
 4. *docker_pg_data*: data for CKAN’s Postgres database
 5. *docker_solr*: persistent solr data

+## GitHub repositories cloned (if they do not exist) or reset (if they do)

+* [ckan-customization-open-data-toronto](https://github.com/open-data-toronto/ckan-customization-open-data-toronto): CKAN extension and plugins created for Open Data Toronto specifically.
+* [wp-open-data-toronto](https://github.com/open-data-toronto/wp-open-data-toronto): WordPress theme files created for Open Data Toronto specifically.
+* [ckan](https://github.com/ckan/ckan): for the CKAN code and Dockerfiles/docker compose files of images used for the environment.

+> **IMPORTANT!** if these repositories already exist they will be reset and all changes will be lost.
+Make sure to store any desired changes somewhere else before running the quick start and copy them over when done.